Skip to main content

 Key Dates

 • March 11–28: Selected speakers sign up for one coaching session and one dry-run session for their presentation.
 Draft slides will be due at this time.
-Download the slide templates for use at the symposium.
+A slide template will be provided to you at the time of your acceptance.

 • March 29: Invited speakers finalize their presentation in a standard template and upload slides in PDF format.